AMARNATHKV/Sustainable-Product-NFT/README.md

 1. Start the Hardhat Local Blockchain
 The Hardhat environment provides a local Ethereum blockchain for development and testing.

-bash
   cd hardhat
   npx hardhat node

  This command will start the local blockchain and display a list of accounts with their private keys.
 Keep this terminal window open as it runs the blockchain node.

 2. Deploy Smart Contracts
 In a new terminal window/tab, navigate to the hardhat directory and run the deployment script.